dianna-ai/dianna/tutorials/README.md

 ## Tutorials
 This folder contains DIANNA tutorial notebooks.

-Tutorials are avaiable for several combinations of data modality, dataset and explanability method.
+Tutorials are available for several combinations of data modality, dataset and explanability method.

 Use the links in the tables below to directly go to a tutorial notebook: